 On April 15, 2021, a new putative class action was filed in the United States District Court for the Southern District of New York against the Company and certain officers of the Company.
 The complaint alleges that the Company's press release issued in February 2021 about increased visibility into revenue and the size and quality of orders the Company was receiving were materially false and misleading.
 Plaintiff claims that the truth about the Company's revenue was revealed in April 2021, when the Company announced its latest financial results.
 On December 14, 2021, the Court so-ordered this stipulation.
 On February 7, 2022, lead plaintiffs filed an amended complaint asserting the same claims under Sections 10(b) and 20(a) of the Exchange Act against the same set of defendants.
 The amended complaint alleges the Company's November 30, 2020 and February 10, 2021 press releases and the April 9, 2021 interview of the Company's chief executive officer in an article published by Decrypt contained false and misleading statements regarding the pre-sale orders the Company had received and the Company's ability to secure sufficient chip supply to meet the increasing demand for mining machines.
 On April 8, 2022, Canaan filed a motion to dismiss the amended complaint, which has been fully briefed as of July 7, 2022.
-As of the date of this annual report, the Court issued an order granting Canaan's motion to dismiss the case in its entirety.
-The Court granted lead plaintiffs leave to further amend their amended complaint, the deadline of which is April 26, 2023.
+On March 27, 2023, the Court granted the Company's motion to dismiss in full.
+The Court also granted lead plaintiffs leave to amend their amended complaint within 30 days of the Court's order.
+On May 10, 2023, lead plaintiffs informed the Court that they decided not to file a second amended complaint.
+On May 12, 2023, the Court entered the judgment dismissing this action with prejudice.
+Plaintiffs did not appeal.